 Cook the spinach.
-Meanwhile, chop the bread into a rough dice.
+Meanwhile, chop the bread into rough dice.
 Warm the milk till it simmers and pour onto the bread.
-The milk shouldn’t submerge the bread, but it’s okay even if it looks you used a bit too much.
-The excess will be squeezed out.
+The milk shouldn’t submerge the bread, but it’s okay even if it looks you used a bit too much—Squeez out the excess.

-Once the spinach is done, squeeze them to remove as much water as possible, the more water you remove, the less flour you’ll need later.
+Once the spinach is ready, squeeze them to remove as much water as possible, the more water you draw, the less flour you’ll need later.
 Most recipes finely chop the spinach at this point.
 I use a different procedure in which IMO works better.

 Squeeze the excess milk from the bread and add to the spinach.
 Use an immersion blender to puree the two finely.
 Add two pinches of salt.

 Break the eggs in a bowl, stir together with a fork till mixed and add to the spinach mixture.
 Stir well.